Utkar5hM

-Building A Smart Network Interface card on FPGA - Major Project edition
+Building a Smart Network Interface Card on FPGA – Major Project Edition

 Project Github Link

-The project aimed to do several things initially:
+The project aimed to:

-5. Write NIC drivers in C for the host linux OS to support the built hardware.
+5. Write NIC drivers in C for the host Linux OS to support the built hardware.

 architecture

-3. Most other things were supposed to be the same.
+3. Most other things stayed the same.

 Getting Familiar with Nexys 4 DDR and Microblaze